Firefox to lose Site Specific Browser (SSB) feature

-A year back, we reported Firefox allows to launch of a website as a Site Specific Browser(SSB), Mozilla later, provided an option in Page Action Menu to add and run sites in App Mode.
-This resembles how you install and use apps or Progressive Web Apps in Chrome and Edge.
+A year back, we reported Firefox allows to launch a website as Site Specific Browser(SSB), Mozilla later, provided an option in Page Action Menu to add and run sites in App Mode.
+This resembles the way you install and use apps or Progressive Web Apps in Chrome and Edge.
 Mozilla is planning to remove the SSB soon from Firefox which never appeared in UI by default in stable or pre-release versions.

 Mozilla to remove SSB from Firefox